GarciaInes/Scrum-Mastering/README.md

 - Whatever your skill level, working on open-source is a great way to learn new things.
 - Let's build upon each other's ideas as we enable and encourage our teams to do.
 - Make a suggestion, fix a bug, improve documentation, or contribute code to a project.
 Even asking questions helps.
-- It's alive! a regenerative collaboration to our work, to "leave the place better than how we found it"
+- It's alive! a regenerative collaboration to our work, to "leave the place better than how we found it".

 As you have landed here, please make sure you familiarise yourself with:
 - The project licence file (Also accounts for any reference, use, view etc of this open-source project)